ccew-unibw/ccvi-data/README.md

 ## Contributions

 We welcome bug reports through issues.
-While the version on climate-conflict.org is developed internally, with this repository we want to enable anyone to extend and adapt the CCVI to their needs and requirements, and create their own custom versions.
+While the version found on on <https://climate-conflict.org> is developed internally, with this repository we want to enable anyone to extend and adapt the CCVI to their needs and requirements, and create their own custom versions.

 ## License